Mid-day lightning in Vermont

 Jean-Michel Bernasconi died of a stroke on April 2nd, 2016.

-Hang gliding 1990 to 1993, the first few photos on which are of my Pacific Windcraft Vision, designed by Jean-Michel Bernasconi and made under licence by Hiway in Abergavenny, South Wales
+My flying 1990 to 1993, including my Pacific Windcraft Vision, designed by Jean-Michel Bernasconi and manufactured under licence by Hiway in Abergavenny, South Wales

 1978 Pico Peak International Hang Gliding Meet video (digitized film) part 1 (of 4) on YouTube